 Foxberry Cottage Crafts is a Canadian home-based business producing original counted cross-stitch embroidery designs which feature the beauty, culture and history of Atlantic Canada.
 The original Foxberry Cottage Crafts started in 1994, first as a local producer marketing on Cape Breton Island only, then expanding into mainland Nova Scotia and the other Atlantic Provinces.
 We are primarily a wholesale business, selling to shops, but do provide a retail service for customers living outside our marketing area.
-Foxberry Cottage Crafts was purchased by Dawson Farrington of Bridgetown, Nova Scotia, in August 2005 and continues to offer a unique, quality product as in the past.
+Foxberry Cottage Crafts was purchased by Dawson Farrington of Bridgetown, Nova Scotia, in August 2005 and is now run by Pauline Farrington, who continues to offer a unique, quality product as in the past.

 ABOUT THE DESIGNS...and our Designer...|

 Our designer, Donna Troicuk, received training in Interior Design at the University of Manitoba.
 Her interest in stitchery goes back to age 4 when her mother first put a needle in her hand and taught her a simple backstitch.
 She went on to try many forms of sewing and crafts but was never satisfied with commercial designs, and could never resist "tweaking" them to her own liking.
 This inevitably led her to create her own designs in whatever the craft du jour.

 As for subjects, our personal mandate is to feature "the beauty, culture and history of Atlantic Canada."
 Many of the earlier designs are site-specific.
 But as interest in the designs spread farther afield, we now have a second criteria: the design must also hold up on its own, regardless of cultural or historical reference.

 ABOUT THE KITS...|